Prayer: Judaism

 Kabbalah uses a series of kavanot, directions of intent, to specify the path the prayer ascends in the dialog with God, to increase its chances of being answered favorably.
 Kabbalists ascribe a higher meaning to the purpose of prayer, which is no less than affecting the very fabric of reality itself, restructuring and repairing the universe in a real fashion.
 In this view, every word of every prayer, and indeed, even every letter of every word, has a precise meaning and a precise effect.
 Prayers thus literally affect the mystical forces of the universe, and repair the fabric of creation.

 Christianity

-Our Father in heaven, hallowed be your name.
-Your kingdom come.
-Your will be done, on earth as it is in heaven.
+Our Father who art in Heaven, hallowed be Thy name.
+Thy Kingdom come.
+Thy will be done on earth, as it is in Heaven.
 Give us this day our daily bread.
-And forgive us our debts, as we also have forgiven our debtors.
-And do not bring us to the time of trial, but rescue us from the evil one.
+And forgive us our debts, as we forgive our debtors.
+And lead us not into temptation, but deliver us from evil.